API Reference

 --output-encoding <encoding> Forces demeuk to encoding the output using this encoding (default: en_US.UTF-8).

--v --verbose When set, the logfile will not only contain lines which caused an error, but
+--debug When set, the logfile will not only contain lines which caused an error, but

 also line which were modified.